bdbai/nyquest/backends/curl/README.md

 libcurl backend for nyquest.

-`async` feature requires 7.68.0 or later.
+`async` feature requires libcurl 7.68.0 or later.